WPChill/strong-testimonials/readme.txt

 Many people sprinkle testimonials around their site and add a link to their full testimonials page.
 That's a great way to pique someone's interest without bombarding them with all your testimonials up front.

 When you have more than ten or so testimonials, a popular approach is to **paginate them**, only showing 5-10 per page.
-The plugin offers simple pagination controls (1 2 3 ...) that can be placed above and below the testimonial group.
+The plugin offers simple page controls (1 2 3 ...) that can be placed above and below the testimonial group.

 > **Example**: A computer repair guy in business for 15 years had hundreds(!) of wonderful testimonials.
 Fearing a mammoth page of testimonials would, at best, never be read and, at worst, turn people off, he organized them into categories by year and by service (hardware, network, mobile, etc.).
 Paginating them allowed people to take their time flipping through them.
 For the kicker, he compiled the top ten spanning all his years in business into another page so his prospects would quickly appreciate his longevity and experience.
 A nice balance of quick-and-to-the-point and here's-the-whole-story.